sathish316/APIfy/views/tutorial/use.md

 ### <a id='ruby'></a>Use API from Ruby/Rails

-APIfy APIs can be consumed using [ActiveResource](http://apidock.com/rails/ActiveResource/Base)
+APIfy API can be consumed using [ActiveResource](http://apidock.com/rails/ActiveResource/Base)

 APIfy json does not include root.
 Make sure you have the following in your config: